 - Myofascial Release & Trigger Point Therapy: When there are very tight muscles or trigger points (tiny sensitive nodules, or knots, in the muscles), our doctors can perform more focal muscle work to release these areas.
 The results are excellent.

-- Tool-Assisted Soft Tissue Release: Both Dr. Kinney and Dr. Davis have been trained in Graston Technique and have used it in the past, currently they perform a similar tool-assisted treatment.
+- Tool-Assisted Soft Tissue Release: Our Chiropractors have been trained in Graston Technique and have used it in the past, currently they perform a similar tool-assisted treatment.
 The instrument works like a tuning fork, where it resonates over muscular areas that have been damaged.
 This treatment relieves tendonitis, breaks down scar tissue, reduces trigger points, and helps resolve chronic injuries.

 - Pin & Stretch: This technique is for muscles and tendons that have significant contraction and tension.
 This is when the doctor pins a muscle with their thumb and then moves the body to stretch the muscle, effectively stripping the muscles of adhesions.
 This can also be done actively, where the doctor pins the muscle and then the patient moves through a range of motion in order to stretch the muscle.